Deep Dive – Climate Change Series

 Below is a map of Halifax’s urban core showing demolition permits that were active between January 2020 and June 2022.
 They’re part of a much larger group of over 2500 demolition permits the municipality has issued since 2003.

 Halifax’s urban core isn’t that big, yet developers have torn down the equivalent of over 17 city blocks over the past 20 years.
-Demolition is a big part of Nova Scotia’s business culture.
-Relatively little gets properly maintained and updated.
-The government routinely allows schools and hospitals to fall into disrepair, strengthening the case for awarding politically connected contractors lucrative deals to demolish and build anew.
+Suffice it to say, demolition is a big part of Nova Scotia’s business culture.
+Renovation is rarely considered.
+The government, for example, routinely allows schools and hospitals to fall into disrepair, strengthening the case for awarding politically connected contractors lucrative deals to demolish and build anew.

 Since 2020, the rate of destruction has sped up as Halifax aggressively pursues its goal of erasing the historic city and building tall.
 As described in Part 3, Halifax’s climate action plan fails to even mention that widespread demolition is taking place, much less speak to the environmental consequences.